Flight recorders reportedly found from plane that Russia says crashed with Ukrainian POWs aboard

 As the conflict approaches the two-year mark, the 1,500-kilometer (930-mile) front line has been largely static amid a second winter of fighting.
 With both sides seeking to replenish their weapons stockpiles, the war recently has focused on long-range strikes.

+Mykola Oleshchuk, Ukraine’s Air Force Commander, alleged that “rampant Russian propaganda is directing a fake stream of information to the international audience, attempting to discredit Ukraine in the eyes of the global community.”

-Ukrainian President Volodymyr Zelenskyy didn’t directly address Moscow’s allegation but said Ukraine would push for an international investigation.
+Ukrainian President Volodymyr Zelenskyy, who turned 46 on Thursday, didn’t directly address Moscow’s allegation but said Ukraine would push for an international investigation.

 Russian Foreign Minister Sergey Lavrov called for an emergency meeting of the U.N.
 Security Council, which was expected to take place on Thursday afternoon in New York.